cagsunacemoglu/MDEF/docs/term2/FABLAB/08-CNC.md

 ## Task

-We are lucky to have such experts in the Fablab, and for the task I worked with Santi who was detail oriented and guided me through every step of the process.
+We are lucky to have such experts in the Fablab, and for the task I worked with Josep who was detail oriented and guided me through every step of the process.
 The design I chose came out good enough to build a functioning furniture for my son that we’re now using in our kitchen every day.

 <table>